kerni714/HealthWelfareStatDB/README.md

 diagrams and maps.
 For more information and documentation regarding the database, see https://www.socialstyrelsen.se/statistik-och-data/statistik/statistikdatabasen.

-The HealthWelfareStatDB package contains functions for connecting to the database web API and download data directly in R. The package has been developed to work for version 1 (v1) of the API.
+The HealthWelfareStatDB package contains functions for connecting to the web API of the database and download data directly in R. The package has been developed to work for version 1 (v1) of the API.
 Documentation of the API can be found at https://sdb.socialstyrelsen.se/sdbapi.aspx.